About discovery of the Valley of the Kings

 The Valley of the Kings is one of the most important touristic attractions of the West Bank of Luxor.
 Situated near the Temple of Hatshepsut and the Valley of the Queens, the Valley of the Kings is the best example of royal necropolises of ancient Egypt.

-El Deak Tours presents distinctive tours to the Valley of the Kings in addition to luxurious Nile cruises that sail between Luxor and Aswan, and vice versa.
+El Deak Tours presents distinctive tours to discovery of the Valley of the Kings in addition to luxurious Nile cruises that sail between Luxor and Aswan, and vice versa.

 The Pharaohs believed in the afterlife.
 This was why they mummified their dead and buried them with all their things in order for the deceased to use them in his life after death in tombs of various shapes and magnitudes.